zrxiv/zrxiv/README.md

+### zrxiv
+**zrxiv** is a browser extension that logs and organizes your visited arxiv.org articles. **zrxiv** uses your personal Github repository as a database and Github Pages to generate a static pretty-looking article list.
+In order to use **zrxiv** you will need to fork a Github repository and provide Github credentials to the **zrxiv** browser extension (so that it can save information about your visited arxiv articles in form of commits).

 ### Install
 1. Install the Chrome extension: download https://github.com/zrxiv/chrome/archive/master.zip, unzip it, and load an unpacked extension into Chrome in developer mode
 2. [Fork](https://github.com/zrxiv/zrxiv/fork) this repo